nus-cs2103-AY2324S2/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# User Guide

+## Introduction

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+EffiTrack is a **desktop app for managing employees, tracking the efficiency of employees, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.

+EffiTrack simplifies the task of measuring and monitoring employee efficiency for HR departments. </br> Instead of using time-consuming and error-prone methods like manual documentation or outdated systems, EffiTrack offers a centralized platform for easy and accurate monitoring of employee performance.

 <!-- * Table of Contents -->
 <page-nav-print />